Agenda

 Chair’s opening remarks

-Session: Managing pricing, funding and bond issuance in the age of market instability
+Managing pricing, funding and bond issuance in an era of persistent volatility

 CHANGING PERCEPTIONS OF KEY MARKETS AND DE-DOLLARIZATION